 Enzi was born on February 1, 1944 in Bremerton, Washington while his father was serving our country in the naval shipyards during World War II.
 Enzi and his family moved to Thermopolis, Wyoming shortly after his birth where he attended elementary school.
 He graduated from Sheridan High School in 1962.
 He continued his education in Washington, D.C. at George Washington University.
 After completing his accounting degree in 1966, he went on to the University of Denver where he earned a Master's Degree in Retail Marketing in 1968.
 Enzi is a Rapport Leadership Institute Master Grad.

 After marrying Diana (Buckley) in 1969, Enzi and his wife moved to Gillette, Wyoming where they started their own small business, NZ Shoes, with stores later in Sheridan, Wyoming and Miles City, Montana.
 Gillette has been his home ever since.
 He served as president of the Wyoming Jaycees (1973-1974).
 At age 30 he was elected to the first of his two four-year terms as Mayor of Gillette, providing leadership as the city more than doubled in size.
 He served on the Department of Interior Coal Advisory Committee (1976- 1979), traveling to Washington, D.C. to give advice on coal leasing and other coal issues.
 He has served his county and state as a State Representative, elected three times beginning in 1987 and a State Senator (1991-1996).
-Enzi also served his country as a staff sergeant in the Wyoming Air National Guard (1967-1973), and he is now cofounder and chairman of the U.S. Air Force Caucus for the U.S. Senate.
+Enzi also served his country as a staff sergeant in the Wyoming Air National Guard (1967-1973), and he is now cofounder and first chairman of the U.S. Air Force Caucus for the U.S. Senate.
 He was president of the Wyoming Association of Municipalities (1980-1982), a member of the Energy Council Executive Committee (1989-1993, 1994-1996), a commissioner of the Western Interstate Commission for Higher Education (1995-1996) and served on the Education Commission of the States (1989-1993).
 He was a member of the founding board of directors of First Wyoming Bank of Gillette (1978-1988) and an employee of a small business, Dunbar Well Service (1985-1997), where he worked as accounting manager and computer programmer.
 He was a director of the Black Hills Corporation (1992-1996), a New York Stock Exchange Company.
 Enzi was a spokesperson for WyBett, an organization which successfully opposed gambling in Wyoming.
 Mike is a champion of small business and community service.